bsjurs1/FileCache/README.md

 The `URLCache` has a few public methods that you can use:

-`fetch(_ url: URL)`
+* `fetch(_ url: URL)`: Fetch a file using the provided url.
+When files are requested the `URLCache` will always check if the url has been requested before, and return the stored object if it exists on disk.
+* `removeAll()`: Remove all entries from the cache
+* `removeCacheEntry(for url: URL)`: Removes cache entry for file fetched from the provided url

-A more comprehensive practical usage example is something like this:
+A more comprehensive practical usage example for fetching PDF files is shown below:

 ```
 struct PDFDownloadClient {